amthomas46/SQL/sql-build/setup.md

 # setup

-In this document, you'll find instructions on how to set up in order to be able to run through the Notebook in Azure Data Studio.
+In this document, you'll find instructions on how to set up in order to be able to run through the main Notebook (.ipynb file in the code folder) in Azure Data Studio.

-> Note: These instructions assume basic experience with SQL Server, LUIS, Java, and Linux.
+> Note: These instructions assume basic experience with SQL Server, LUIS, Java, Azure, and Linux.

 ## 1: Deploy a SQL Server 2019 Big Data Cluster